Retail digital transformation is driving a remarkable evolution in an industry worth over $27 trillion.…

 Begin Transforming While Keeping End Results in Mind

-Once committed to digital transformation, your organization should have an idea of the tangible results its expects and how to measure them.
+Once committed to digital transformation, your organization should have an idea of the tangible results it expects and how to measure them.
 So, you need to go beyond financial ROI and identify and track other outcomes.

 Based on expected gains such as moneys saved or freed-up capacity, you should draft a plan to reinvest these.
 Preferably well in advance, not after the whole process.